- 15 February 2011 | Surfing

 Another way of fighting the surf ghosts of the past is by trying positive visualization, a technique of building strong positive emotions.
 Whether you're already in the line-up or just dressing your wetsuit, try to imagine yourself successfully surfing a big wave.
 Repeat the process as many times as you can.

 One thing is certain.
 There is no pressure.
-You have all the time in the world to ride a 4-foot, then a 6-foot, a 10-foot and finally a 20-foot wave.
+You have all the time in the world to ride a four-foot, a six-foot, a 10-foot and finally a 20-foot wave.
 Surfing is supposed to be an enjoyable sport.
 Take your time, build your own confidence and train rides by levels.

 Then, you'll know.
 Go for it.
 No fear.